The Effects of Futurism

 book divider

-One of them had a very interesting statement on the effect that Futurism would have on the church.
+One of them had an interesting statement on the effect that Futurism would have on the church.

 Now, if the theories of these writers are entirely groundless, the effects of their error may prove extremely fatal to the Church.
 The strongest bulwark against the revived zeal of the Romish Church will have been taken away when it is most needed; and the danger of a renewed apostasy will have been fearfully increased, at the time when its guilt would be most aggravated, and its punishment most speedy and sure.
 A spirit of feverish and skeptical doubt, the most fatal to real progress in divine truth, will have been injected, without warrant, into the minds of thousands; the light which the word of God has thrown, for the benefit of the Church, on behalf of the whole period of her history will have been quenched in darkness; and her hopes for the future, by a perplexed and fallacious application of irrelevant prophecies, be involved in a chaos of fanciful conjecture and inextricable confusion.
 First Elements of Sacred Prophecy by Rev T.R.
 Birks, page 2, London 1853